-Welcome to the third installment of our Designer Services blog series!
-If you haven’t checked out the first two posts, we encourage you to do so– How W+S Brings Your Custom Product Designs to Life, and When W+S Designer Services are Right For You.
+Welcome to the third installment of our development services blog series!
+If you haven’t checked out the first two posts, we encourage you to do so: How W+S Brings Your Custom Product Designs to Life and When W+S Development Services are Right For You.

-This post is going to give you a comprehensive overview of how & where we source our fabrics.
-We select the best of the best fabric vendors from across India, seeking to align fair trade, ethical, and sustainable values with the wide variety of fabric needs of our customers.
-Lucky for us India has a rich history of producing some of the world’s best fibers— ranging from hand-woven silks to rain-grown, drought resistant cotton— that can be a great fit for small and large production runs alike.
+This post will give you an overview of how and where we source our fabrics.
+We always seek to align our customers’ fabric needs with fair trade, ethical, and sustainable values.
+Lucky for us, India has a rich history of producing some of the world’s best fibers, ranging from hand-woven silks to rain-grown, drought-resistant cotton.

-At WORK+SHELTER, we have 5 main avenues when it comes to our fabric sourcing capabilities.
+At WORK+SHELTER, we have five main avenues when it comes to fabric sourcing.

 - In-Stock Sustainable: readily available in-house